KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#1/DAY-#4.md

 # Day-4: Log Analysis Basics – Network-Based Attack Detection Using UFW

 ## Objective:

-The objective of this lab is to simulate a network-based port scan attack and demonstrate how to detect it using ufw.log logs on a Linux system.
-Students will learn how to launch the HTTP scan prob from Kali Linux(attacker) machine and detect these scan ataempt on Victim machine using UFW.
+The objective of this lab was to simulate a network-based port scan attack and demonstrate how to detect it using `ufw.log` on a Linux system.
+I launched an HTTP scan probe from a Kali Linux (attacker) machine and successfully detected the scan attempts on the victim machine using UFW logs.

 ## Lab Setup
 ### System Requirements